How to buy the best pasta: the ultimate guide

 Furosine is an amino acid that develops during the Maillard reaction (exposure to heat).
 The higher the temperature used to dry the pasta quickly*, the higher content of furosine we’ll find in the pasta.
 Furosine decreases significantly the lysine bioavailability, and lysine is an essential amino acid naturally occurring in wheat.

-Eating too much furosine can actually damage our liver, the lining of our intestine as well as our kidneys, and since furosine is also contained in all other baked goods and also in gluten free pasta (in less quantity), we should be aware of its consumption.
+Eating too much furosine can actually damage our liver, the lining of our intestine as well as our kidneys.
+It’s important to know that furosine is present in many food and also in gluten free pasta (in less quantity), we should be aware of its consumption.

 The one thing you can look for to buy good pasta

-Furosine is not mentioned in the nutritional value of pasta, so how do you know if there is too much of it in your pasta?
+Furosine is not mentioned in the nutritional value of pasta anywhere.
+So how do you know if there is too much of it in your pasta?

 There is a very simple indicator: the color.
 Furosine rich pasta is yellow, and though many thinks it depends on the wheat, it is not.
 The amber color is given by this compound when the pasta is dried, and the yellower the pasta the higher the furosine content.
 Check the picture above to see the differences.